rubygarage/circledge/intro_to_circleci.md

 - **Generous free plans** for open source projects easy to set up plenty of features plenty of customization runs quick

-- **Simple UI**(user interface) CircleCI is recognized for its user-friendly interface for managing builds/jobs.
-Its single-page web app is clean and easy to understand

 - **High-quality customer support.** StackShare’s community members highlight CircleCI’s speedy support: They respond to requests within 12 hours.

 - CircleCI runs **all types of software tests** including web, mobile, and container environments.